 The CSU Student Quality Assurance Impact Research (SQuAIR) project determines the impact of QA professional development and course certification on teaching performance and student success in CSU online courses.
-It is hypothesized that faculty and staff completing QA professional development and obtain course certification are better able to design and deliver online and blended courses, more effectively engaging students and resulting in higher grades, improved course completion rates, higher student satisfaction, and ultimately a reduction in achievement gaps.
-For more, see the SQuAIR informational webinar, November 2017 (recording, slides)
+It is hypothesized that instructors who complete QA professional development and obtain course certification are better able to design and deliver online courses, more effectively engaging students and resulting in higher grades, improved course completion rates, higher student satisfaction, and ultimately a reduction in equity gaps.

 TYPES OF DATA COLLECTED

 Professional Development Workshops Completed, Course Certifications, Number of Fully Online Courses for 2016-17, Demographics of Instructors, Demographics of Students Enrolled in Fully Online Courses, GPA, Grade Distribution, Student Survey Data.
 See Data Reporting Template /Coding Table and Outline for Reporting SQuAIR Results (Template) for further details.

 |East Bay||Roger Wen||Erick Kong, Hospitality, Recreation & Tourism|